-According to the U.S. Department of Transportation, 7 out of 10 child safety seats are not installed correctly.
-This means that 70% of American’s children are at risk of being injured or killed in an auto accident if their seat does not protect them as expected.
-Child passenger safety is a big issue for the DOT, as when properly used, child restraint systems reduce fatalities by 71 percent for infants and 54 percent for toddlers in passenger cars.
+Child passenger safety is a big issue for the U.S. Department of Transportation (DOT), as when properly used, child restraint systems reduce fatalities by 71 percent for infants and 54 percent for toddlers in passenger cars.
 In order to improve child passenger safety, the DOT, local law enforcement agencies, and Safe Kids USA came together to offer free car seat inspections at 400 locations across the country.

 Infant Passenger Safety Tips

 If you missed out on the free inspection, there are still ample resources available for you to check and ensure that you are properly restraining your child.
 According to Safe Kids USA, all infants should be in a rear-facing car seat to at least age 1 and 20 lbs.
 However, you should continue to use your rear-facing car seat longer if the seat has higher weight and height limits as rear-facing is safest for infants.
 Rear-facing as long as possible is a practice endorsed by the American Academy of Pediatrics and other child safety organizations.

 Consider the following facts about rear-facing car seats from Car-Safety.org:

 - Rear-facing is safest for both adults and children, but especially for babies, who would face a greater risk of spinal cord injury in a front-facing car seat during a frontal crash.